VA Cash-Out Refinance: A Complete Guide for Veterans

 Author: Eric BernsteinPublished:

-A VA cash-out refinance gives eligible veterans, active-duty service members, and qualifying surviving spouses a way to turn home equity into usable cash while replacing their current mortgage with a new VA-backed loan.
-For many homeowners, that can mean paying off high-interest debt, funding home improvements, removing mortgage insurance, refinancing out of a non-VA loan, or creating more financial breathing room without taking on a separate home equity loan.
+A VA cash-out refinance lets eligible veterans, active-duty service members, and qualifying surviving spouses turn home equity into cash while replacing their current mortgage with a new VA-backed loan.
+The money can be used for debt consolidation, home improvements, removing mortgage insurance, refinancing out of a non-VA loan, or simply creating more breathing room.

-The goal is to get cash out of the house while using the VA benefit the right way.
+The goal is simple: access equity while using the VA benefit the right way.

 What Is a VA Cash-Out Refinance?

-A VA cash-out refinance is a new mortgage that replaces your current home loan.
-The new loan pays off the existing mortgage, and any approved equity above that payoff amount is returned to you as cash at closing.
-Unlike a HELOC or home equity loan, this is not a second mortgage sitting behind your current loan.
-It becomes your new first mortgage.
+A VA cash-out refinance replaces your current mortgage with a new VA-backed loan.
+The new loan pays off the old mortgage, and any approved equity above that payoff amount comes back to you as cash at closing.

-One of the biggest advantages is that the current loan does not have to be a VA loan.
-A veteran with a conventional loan, FHA loan, jumbo loan, or other eligible mortgage may be able to refinance into a VA-backed loan and access equity at the same time.
-That makes the VA cash-out refinance especially useful for homeowners who bought with another loan type before realizing how powerful their VA benefit could be.
+The existing loan does not have to be a VA loan.
+Veterans with conventional, FHA, jumbo, or other eligible mortgages may be able to refinance into a VA loan and access equity at the same time.
+That can be especially useful for borrowers who originally used another loan type but now want the benefits of VA financing.

-A VA cash-out refi can also be used without taking a large amount of cash back.
-In some cases, veterans use the program to refinance from a non-VA loan into a VA loan because the VA structure may offer no monthly mortgage insurance, competitive rates, or better long-term terms than their current mortgage.
-The word “cash-out” can be a little misleading because the program covers both true cash-out refinances and certain refinances from non-VA loans into VA-backed financing.
+A VA cash-out refinance does not always mean taking a large amount of cash.
+Some borrowers use the program mainly to refinance from a non-VA loan into a VA loan because VA financing may offer no monthly mortgage insurance, competitive rates, or better long-term terms.

 VA Cash-Out Refinance Guidelines in 2026

-VA cash-out refinance guidelines start with eligibility.
-You need to qualify for a VA home loan benefit, which usually means having a valid Certificate of Eligibility.
-You also need to occupy the home as your primary residence, meet lender credit and income requirements, and have enough equity for the transaction you want to complete.
+To qualify, you need to be eligible for the VA home loan benefit, usually with a valid Certificate of Eligibility.
+You also need to occupy the home as your primary residence, meet lender credit and income requirements, and have enough equity for the refinance.

-The VA allows eligible borrowers to refinance up to 100% of the home’s value in certain cases, but that does not mean every lender will approve 100% loan-to-value.
-Many VA cash-out refinance lenders cap the loan at 90% LTV, and that cap usually includes the VA funding fee if the borrower is not exempt.
+The VA allows eligible borrowers to refinance up to 100% of the home’s value in certain cases, but many lenders cap VA cash-out refinances at 90% loan-to-value.
+That cap may also include the VA funding fee if the borrower is not exempt.

 VA Cash-Out Refinance Rates

-VA cash-out refinance rates are usually competitive compared with conventional cash-out refinance rates, but they are not all the same.
-Rates change daily, and your actual rate depends on credit score, loan amount, LTV, property type, occupancy, debt-to-income ratio, discount points, market conditions, and lender pricing.
+VA cash-out refinance rates are usually competitive compared with conventional cash-out refinance rates, but they vary by lender.
+Your rate depends on credit score, loan amount, LTV, property type, debt-to-income ratio, discount points, and market conditions.

-VA cash-out rates may be slightly higher than VA purchase rates or VA IRRRL rates because the lender is taking on more risk when the borrower increases the loan balance or pulls equity out of the property.
-That does not mean the loan is unattractive.
-It means the full structure needs to be reviewed instead of focusing only on the advertised rate.
+VA cash-out rates may be slightly higher than VA purchase rates or VA IRRRL rates because the borrower is increasing the loan balance or pulling equity out.
+That does not make the loan unattractive.
+It just means the full structure matters.

-The rate quote should always be read together with the APR, discount points, lender fees, closing costs, loan term, and monthly payment.
-A lender offering a lower VA cash-out refinance rate with heavy points may not be cheaper than a lender offering a slightly higher rate with far lower upfront costs.
-Veterans should shop several lenders, compare Loan Estimates side by side, and ask whether the quoted rate requires discount points.
+Always compare the rate, APR, discount points, lender fees, closing costs, loan term, and monthly payment.
+A low rate with heavy points may be worse than a slightly higher rate with lower upfront costs.

 Common Uses for a VA Cash-Out Loan

 Debt consolidation is one of the most common uses.
-Credit cards, personal loans, and other unsecured debts often carry rates far higher than mortgage financing.
+Credit cards, personal loans, and other unsecured debts often carry much higher rates than mortgage financing.
 A VA cash-out refinance can consolidate those balances into one mortgage payment and potentially improve monthly cash flow.
-The smart version of this strategy includes a plan to avoid rebuilding the same credit card balances after the refinance closes.

 Texas VA Cash-Out Refinance Rules Are Different

-Texas deserves its own section because VA cash-out refinance rules are not the same there.
-Texas has state-specific home equity lending rules that can limit or prevent certain VA cash-out structures, even when the borrower would otherwise qualify under VA guidelines.
-In many cases, veterans in Texas cannot simply use a standard VA cash-out refinance to pull equity from their primary residence the way borrowers may be able to in Colorado, California, or Florida.
+Texas has state-specific home equity lending rules that can limit or prevent certain VA cash-out refinance structures, even when the borrower would otherwise qualify under VA guidelines.
+In many cases, Texas veterans cannot use a standard VA cash-out refinance to pull equity from a primary residence the same way borrowers may be able to in other states.

-If a lender allows a VA cash-out refinance up to 90% LTV, the maximum new loan amount would be about $517,500 before final guideline adjustments.
-That could be enough to pay off the existing mortgage, consolidate the unsecured debt, cover eligible closing costs, and still leave equity in the home.
-The borrower may end up with a higher mortgage balance, but the total monthly debt picture could improve substantially if the high-interest payments are eliminated.
+A veteran in Colorado Springs with a $575,000 home and a $365,000 mortgage may want to consolidate $42,000 in credit card and personal loan debt.
+If the lender allows a VA cash-out refinance up to 90% LTV, the new loan amount could be high enough to pay off the existing mortgage, consolidate the debt, cover eligible closing costs, and still leave equity in the home.
+The benefit is not just cash.
+It is a cleaner monthly debt structure.

 VA Cash-Out Refinance Closing Costs and Funding Fee

-VA cash-out refinance closing costs vary by lender, loan amount, state, title fees, appraisal fees, escrows, discount points, and third-party charges.
-Many borrowers should expect total costs to land somewhere in the low single digits as a percentage of the loan amount, but the exact number has to come from a Loan Estimate.
+VA cash-out refinance closing costs vary by lender, loan amount, state, appraisal fees, title fees, escrows, and discount points.
+The exact number should come from a Loan Estimate.

 The VA funding fee is also important.
 For a VA cash-out refinance, the funding fee is commonly 2.15% for first use and 3.3% for subsequent use, unless the borrower is exempt.
-Veterans receiving qualifying VA disability compensation may be exempt from the funding fee, which can dramatically improve the economics of the refinance.
+Veterans receiving qualifying VA disability compensation may be exempt, which can significantly improve the math.

-The funding fee can often be financed into the new loan, but that does not make it disappear.
-It increases the loan balance, affects LTV, and changes the long-term cost.
-A good lender should show the numbers both ways and explain how much cash you are receiving after all costs, not just the headline loan amount.
+The funding fee can often be financed into the new loan, but that still increases the loan balance.
+A good lender should show the cash back after all costs, not just the headline loan amount.

 VA Cash-Out Refinance vs. VA IRRRL

-A VA cash-out refinance is different from a VA IRRRL, also known as a VA streamline refinance.
+A VA cash-out refinance is different from a VA IRRRL, also called a VA streamline refinance.
 An IRRRL is generally used to refinance an existing VA loan into a better VA loan, usually to lower the rate, lower the payment, or move from an adjustable-rate mortgage into a fixed-rate mortgage.
-It is streamlined because it often requires less documentation than a full refinance.

-A VA cash-out refinance is a full documentation loan.
-It can be used to access equity, refinance a non-VA loan into VA financing, or restructure the mortgage in a way that an IRRRL cannot.
-Because cash-out loans involve more risk and more moving parts, they require more underwriting, usually an appraisal, and a more detailed review of credit, income, assets, and property value.
+A VA cash-out refinance is a full-documentation loan.
+It can be used to access equity, refinance a non-VA loan into VA financing, or restructure the mortgage in a way an IRRRL cannot.
+It usually requires an appraisal and a full review of credit, income, assets, and property value.

 How to Compare VA Cash-Out Refinance Lenders

-The best VA cash-out refinance lender is not automatically the lender with the loudest ad, the biggest brand, or the bank where you already have a checking account.
-Veterans should compare multiple quotes because rates, lender fees, points, credit score overlays, LTV caps, jumbo loan appetite, and Texas restrictions can vary widely.
+The best VA cash-out refinance lender is not automatically the lender with the loudest ad, biggest brand, or lowest advertised rate.
+Veterans should compare multiple quotes because rates, fees, points, credit overlays, LTV caps, jumbo loan appetite, and Texas restrictions can vary widely.

-A clean comparison should look at the interest rate, APR, discount points, lender fees, third-party fees, escrow setup, funding fee, cash to borrower, new payment, total loan amount, and break-even point.
-The lender should also explain whether the refinance creates a clear net tangible benefit.
-If the only answer is “you get cash,” the review is not complete enough.
+A clean comparison should include the interest rate, APR, discount points, lender fees, third-party fees, escrow setup, funding fee, cash to borrower, new payment, total loan amount, and break-even point.

-Be especially careful with refinance offers that promise skipped payments, unusually low rates, vague “VA equity reserve” language, or cash back without clearly showing the cost.
-Veterans are heavily marketed to, and not all VA refinance offers are built with the borrower’s best interest in mind.
-A good lender will slow the numbers down, not hide behind urgency.
+Be careful with offers that promise skipped payments, unusually low rates, vague “VA equity reserve” language, or cash back without clearly explaining the cost.
+Veterans are heavily marketed to, and not every refinance offer is built in the borrower’s best interest.

 Bottom Line on VA Cash-Out Refinancing

-The best outcomes come from structuring the loan around the borrower’s actual goal.
-A veteran in Colorado may need debt consolidation.
-A California borrower may need to remove mortgage insurance or handle a high-balance loan.
-A Florida homeowner may need equity for property improvements and insurance-related upgrades.
-A Texas veteran may need a completely different analysis because state cash-out rules can change the available options.
+The best refinance depends on the borrower’s goal.
+A Colorado veteran may need debt consolidation.
+A California borrower may need to remove mortgage insurance or handle a jumbo loan.
+A Florida homeowner may need equity for property improvements.
+A Texas veteran may need a different analysis because state rules can change the options.

 LendFriend Mortgage helps veterans compare VA cash-out refinance options across multiple lenders, not just one set of guidelines.
-That matters when LTV caps, VA cash-out refinance rates, jumbo loan pricing, funding fee treatment, and state rules can all change the answer.
-The right refinance should be clear, useful, and built around the homeowner’s long-term position, not just a bigger loan balance with unclear costs.
+That matters when LTV caps, VA cash-out refinance rates, jumbo pricing, funding fee treatment, and state rules can all change the answer.
+The right refinance should be clear, useful, and built around the homeowner’s long-term position.

 Schedule a call today or get in touch by completing this quick form, and we'll help you start building your real estate empire.